How to Make a Successful App: 10 Fundamentals for Maximizing Your Investment

 Think about the kinds of messages or interactions you’ll want to have with most of your users.

 For example, onboarding and welcome messages to increase feature adoption and retain new users.
 Write and design these messages ahead of time, and automate them as you can to avoid a last-minute scramble.
-We have resources that can help: check out our webinar and related content planning spreadsheet.
+We have resources that can help: check out our latest engagement strategy webinar: 10 Ways to Win at Customer Engagement in 2019.

 When you think about your cost of acquisition for a new app user, wouldn’t you like to be able to reach them?